Generic selectors

 FC Copenhagen – Sektion 12

-FC Copenhagen's Ultra group perhaps don't have the history of other groups across Europe, but they are certainly one of the best when it comes to tifos, banners and displays.
+FC Copenhagen's Ultra group may not have the history of other groups across Europe, but they are certainly one of the best when it comes to tifos, banners and displays.

-One of their most impressive displays came in a match against Manchester United in the Champions League in 2023.
+One of their most impressive displays was in a match against Manchester United in the 2023 Champions League.
 Sektion 12, who sit behind one of the goals at the club's home stadium, unveiled a colourful and intimidating tifo that read ‘Your Theatre of Nightmares'.

 S.S.
 Lazio – Irriducibili